 Beers Criteria and STOPP/START Criteria

-What are the Beers Criteria and how are they used in medication reconciliation?
+What are the Beers Criteria, and how are they used in medication reconciliation?

 The Beers Criteria is a list of medications that are potentially inappropriate for use in older adults due to their substantial risk of adverse drug reactions.
 The latest version of the AGS Beers Criteria was written in 2019 to assist practicing clinicians in outpatient, acute, and institutional settings.
 It includes medications evaluated in five main categories: drugs to avoid, drugs to use with caution, drug-drug interactions, medications to avoid in particular clinical situations, and dosage according to kidney function.
 The Beers Criteria is a tool used to identify high-risk medications prescribed to older adults with the intent of de-prescribing medications that may lead to adverse drug reactions.
 By implementing the Beers Criteria into the medication reconciliation process, the primary objective is to increase the number of charts for geriatric patients that have been reviewed for potentially inappropriate medication use.
-The Beers Criteria serves as standard guidance for clinicians to prevent potentially inappropriate prescribing in patients age 65 years and older
+The Beers Criteria serves as standard guidance for clinicians to prevent potentially inappropriate prescribing in patients aged 65.

 What are some examples of medications that are included in the Beers Criteria?